 The College Counsellor supports the student wellbeing team and is available to students Monday – Friday each week.

-The Counsellor, Ms Christine Hain works with individuals and with small groups of students to process and resolve issues related to their social and emotional growth.
+The Counsellors, Ms Christine Hain and Mrs Caroline Zavolokin work with individuals and with small groups of students to process and resolve issues related to their social and emotional growth.

 Programs supporting parents such as Parenting Teens and Tuning into Teens are offered at the beginning of every year.
 When appropriate, students and families are referred to community agencies for more targeted and specialised support.
-The College Counsellor also supports Year Leaders and pastoral teachers to facilitate contemporary wellbeing programs for our students.
+The College Counsellor also supports Year Leaders and Homeroom teachers to facilitate contemporary wellbeing programs for our students.

 The primary pastoral structure is the year group led by a Year Leader who joins the students in Year 7 and takes them through to Year 12.
 Year Leaders are concerned with the welfare of all students in the year group and play a pivotal role in pastoral care.

-Year groups are divided into six pastoral groups each managed by a pastoral teacher responsible for the daily pastoral and administrative routines of the group.
+Year groups are divided into six pastoral groups each managed by a Homeroom teacher responsible for the daily pastoral and administrative routines of the group.
 These pastoral groups are based on the six college houses – a house is a vertically structured group of students from each year and is led by a House Leader.
 A student’s house creates an additional point of connection with others and provides opportunities for the student to be involved in a variety of experiences that empower her to make a difference.